emileae/turbulentflux/content/case.md

       time with operations and relates to fluid compositions and operational changes.
 The client value is to save cost by intelligent wax monitoring so pigging operation will only be conducted when required.
+  - title: Use of API
+    body: The Turbulent Flux API is very powerful as it enables our transient multiphase simulator to be consumed by 3rd party applications.
+We have developed a rich REST API that gives the 3rd party full flexibility.
+Our partner Cognite AS is actively using our API to develop their own innovative applications that will benefit from the Turbulent Flux technology.
 ---